ThomasGruszecki/spring-declarative-agents/README.md

 ## How it works

-The starter scans for interfaces annotated with `@LargeLanguageModelProxy`.
+The starter scans for interfaces annotated with `@AgentProxy`.
 For each interface found, it registers a `FactoryBean` (`LlmFactoryBean`) that creates a dynamic proxy implementing the interface.

 When you call a method annotated with `@Prompt` on the injected proxy:

 1. The InvocationHandler intercepts the call.
-2. It retrieves the LLM provider configuration (apiKey, apiUrl) from the LlmProperties bean based on the api value in the @LargeLanguageModelProxy annotation.
+2. It retrieves the LLM provider configuration (apiKey, apiUrl) from the LlmProperties bean based on the api value in the @AgentProxy annotation.
 3. It resolves the prompt template from the @Prompt annotation, substituting any {argument} placeholders with the actual method arguments.
 4. It constructs the appropriate HTTP request body for the target LLM API, including the model, system prompt, and user prompt.
    * Note: The exact request body structure needs to be implemented correctly in LlmFactoryBean for each supported API type.